Ayton soars for last second alley-oop, Suns beat Clippers - WTMJ

 It was a tough night for the stars from Game 1 until the final minutes.
 Booker shot just 5 of 16 from the field and missed part of the third quarter with a bloody nose.
 George was 10 of 23 from the field and missed his first seven 3-point attempts before his late buckets.

 Ayton continued his eye-opening performance in these playoffs.
 The No. 1 overall pick in 2018 out of Arizona often has been overshadowed by later picks in the same draft like Atlanta’s Trae Young and Dallas’ Luka Doncic.
-But he has carved out quite a niche in Phoenix and now has a play that will live in franchise lore.
+But he has carved out quite a niche in Phoenix and now has a signature play that will live on in franchise history.

 The Suns were playing without Paul for the second straight game.
 The 11-time All-Star has been in the league’s COVID-19 health and safety protocol for the past week and the team isn’t sure when he’ll return.